 Amorphous calcium carbonate is found between trabeculae of the exocuticle perhaps associated with chitin and protein fibrils as demonstrated in a marine isopod (Seidl et al. 2011); this inherently soft mineral form is similar in electron density to the amorphous calcium carbonate found in the endocuticle that is measureably the softest layer of the lobster cuticle based on Raabe and associates (2005) measurements.
 This amorphous calcium carbonate may be an essential reserve of available calcium carbonate that can provide the calcium for trabecular development and also respond to cuticular injury by dissolving to form a flush of alkalinity that is an antimicrobial shield in the cuticle.
 Exocuticle composed of pure carbonate-apatite would first be a waste of scarce phosphate but also would not serve as a ready source of antimicrobial alkalinity.

 Cuticle mineralization in Decapods for Ca2+ and CO32- is acknowledged to be accomplished from the epidermal side of the cuticle after ecdysis (Compere et al. 1993; Wheatly 1999).
 It requires an investment of energy since the source of CO32- in the cuticle is bicarbonate in the hemolymph that requires a proton to be exported into the hemolymph as a carbonate reaches the cuticle, fig 8.
 Our model of the intermolt lobster cuticle would be compatible with the calcification process in expecting creation of the calcite layer early after ecdysis, which would establish microbial invulnerability of the surface soon after the calcite layer was made continuous.
 The energy by which the lobster expels a proton into the hemolymph is the investment in deposition of calcite which becomes the investment in the integrity of the cuticle.
 Our model also provides a separate imperative for enough phosphate to be invested (1) as organule tubes protecting secretion and neuro-sensory communication and (2) as phosphatic trabeculae to be associated with the well-described (Waddy et al. 1995) gradual hardening of the lobster cuticle that occurs after ecdysis.
 The hardness of the inner exocuticle based on proper development of the phosphatic trabeculae would provide a more rigid base that would prevent potential brittle failure of the calcite layer due to flexing.
 This separates the antimicrobial function of the calcite layer from the physical hardness established by the phosphatic trabeculae while allowing them to cooperate in the objective of providing an antimicrobial barrier.
 The structural and chemical information of this model provides predictions about how the cuticle minerals function during the intermolt period and the predictions can be used to develop hypotheses that will drive future research.
 For instance, our model predicts that a successful infection of the cuticle could be pioneered by more alkali resistant strains of organisms.
 Furthermore, the antimicrobial function for calcium carbonate based integuments may play a general role in both arthropod and mollusk shellfish that has not been previously appreciated.
-The role in carbonate conservation by the epicuticle and periostracum of shells may have as important a role in marine arthropods and molusks as water-conservation by the epicuticle of the integument has for terrestrial arthropods (Beament 1961, Moore & Francis, 1985).
+The role in carbonate conservation by the epicuticle and periostracum of shells may have as important a role in marine arthropods and mollusks as water-conservation by the epicuticle of the integument has for terrestrial arthropods (Beament 1961, Moore & Francis, 1985).

 Last but not least, the rational structure of the lobster cuticle carbonate-apatite structures allow it to serve as a stepwise model for bone synthesis in a non-vertebrate system which might make it invaluable for insights into bone synthesis in general.